KamiKami222/Cybersecurity-Documentation/Projects/API/Postman_API_Project.md

   "target": "www.google.com"
   }

-### Key Logs - `/api/logs` - **This endpoint is intentionally vulnerable and will reveal the logged keys without authenticating the user, I'm planning to try Pass-The-Hash attack on an API in the future**.
+### Key Logs - `/api/logs` - **This endpoint is intentionally vulnerable and reveals logged keys without authenticating the user to test possible API attacks in the future.**.

 - **Method:** `GET`
 - **Description:** Provides detailed logs of previously created keys.